avolve-dao/avolve/docs/README.md

 - Each section links to more detailed documentation.
 - For help, see the [Developer Guide](guides/developer-guide.md) or [User Guide](guides/user-guide.md).

+## 🌟 Why Use Avolve?

+Curious what makes Avolve unique for users and admins?
+[Read the Why Avolve page.](./why-avolve.md)

 ## Table of Contents

 ### Guides